 If my child gets into a different magnet school that he/she is not zoned to, does my child still have the option to go to his/her zoned school?

 Yes, should the child choose to leave the program voluntarily before the end of the school year, he or she may only return to his or her zoned campus.

 What happens if my child has a place in a Magnet program, but he/she misses the first day of school?

-If there is an extenuating circumstance, please contact the Magnet coordinator at the school, the Magnet office at email@example.com, or call the Magnet office at (713) 556-6947.
+If there is an extenuating circumstance, please contact the school, and the Office of School Choice at email@example.com, or call (713) 556-6734.
 Any student with an approved transfer (e.g., Magnet) who does not attend his or her school on the first day of school is no longer guaranteed a spot at that school.
 When they arrive to enroll, if space is still available, their transfer will be accepted.
 If there is no longer any space, they will have lost their space and will need to enroll at their zoned school or another program with space.
 The rationale behind this rule is that we do not want to turn away zoned students because we are saving space for someone who may or may not come to the school.
 If the school is not over-crowded and space is available, all students wanting to attend will be able to do so.